Get

 It all depends on the kind of bread that you offer your dog and how much.
 Plain wheat and white bread are usually safe for dogs that don’t have food allergies, specifically to wheat.

-But while it’s safe to offer bread to your dog, it isn’t necessarily good for them, nor does it offer any real nutrition.
+But while dogs can eat bread, it doesn’t mean that bread is good for dogs, nor does it offer any real nutrition.
 Certain types contain ingredients that are toxic to dogs and must be avoided.

 The 6 Dangerous Types of Bread